 You can take our word for it, or you can read a report produced by NESTA, which calculated the average annual internal rate of return for business angels between the years 2000–08 was 22% – more than double the average stock market return during the same period.

 Risk Warning: Investing in startups and early-stage businesses involves risks, including illiquidity, lack of dividends, loss of investment and dilution, and it should be done only as part of a diversified portfolio.
 SyndicateRoom is targeted exclusively at sophisticated investors who understand these risks and make their own investment decisions.
-Please click here to read the full risk warning.
+Please read the full risk warning.

 Quality from experienced investors

-We’ve helped 86 companies reach their targets.
+We’ve helped more than 100 companies reach their targets.

-of those are
+of those are still trading

-How it works for investors
+How equity crowdfunding works for our investors

 1) Lead investor agrees terms with entrepreneurs and invests